 This can be a practical response from the company perspective.
-Underwater stock options no longer incentivize or retain employees, and against this backdrop, companies are encouraged to consider mitigating these undesirable consequences through stock option repricing.
+Underwater stock options no longer incentivise or retain employees, and against this backdrop, companies are encouraged to consider mitigating these undesirable consequences through stock option repricing.

 However, repricing stock options isn’t necessarily a straightforward process.
-It will usually require shareholder approval and will be also scrutinized by bodies such as Institutional Shareholder Services, partly to ensure that what is proposed is not a cynical measure designed to secure a short-term gain.
+It will usually require shareholder approval and will be also scrutinised by bodies such as Institutional Shareholder Services, partly to ensure that what is proposed is not a cynical measure designed to secure a short-term gain.

 Stay on the course

 Stock crashes are a relatively rare occurrence, but no less traumatic than when they happen.
-Stock prices will take a battering across the board in a crash, with this seeing many previously in-the-money stock options becoming underwater stock options.
+Share prices will take a battering across the board in a crash, with this seeing many previously in-the-money stock options becoming underwater stock options.
 Looking to batten down the hatches and stay the course may feel like a viable response, but in other instances, companies may look at repricing stock options to restore their power as an incentive for excellent performance and retention.